Pontoon

 To install the dependencies, you should run the following commands from within the virtualenv (see above).

-First we will update pip, the Python’s package manager (with an older pip version, you may have to compile additional dependencies, including C++ and Rust ones, this is not covered by this manual):
+First we will update pip, the Python’s package manager (with an older pip version, you may have to compile additional dependencies or have wrong dependency resolution):

 pip install --upgrade pip

-Then we can install Pontoon’s dependencies with the following command:
+Then we can install Pontoon’s dependencies with ONE of the following commands:

 Temporary Fix: The “media” Folder